Judepragash/vitalpointzIOT/Simulator/README.txt

-This repository contains node-RED flows that simulate IOT device to vitalpointz secure IOT Core/Platform.
+This repository contains node-RED flows that simulate IOT device(s) to vitalpointz secure IOT Core/Platform.
 These flows are provided to illustrate the device on-boarding API, way of publishing/subscribing messages into vitalpointz secure IOT Core/Platfrom.
 Import these flows in to node-RED installed on your laptop or VM and follow the inline documentation.